 0745: It’s time to say good bye to Yangshuo.
 It’s an early start from the hotel, as we travel to Guilin to catch our train to Chengdu.

 0930: At Guilin station.
-Guilin is smaller that the stations we’ve been to so far, but the process for getting on the train is the same as any other station.
+Guilin is smaller than other stations in China we’ve been to so far, but the process for getting on the train is the same as any other station.
 There is a ticket and ID check at the entrance, and the luggage is screened.
 The departures board shows the waiting room for each train.
 About 10 minutes before the the train arrival, you are allowed onto the platform.

 0955: On the train.
-Our seven and a half our journey to Chengdu begins.
+Our seven and a half hour journey to Chengdu begins.